How to use a floor sander

 5. Keep a steady pace: It’s important to maintain a consistent pace when operating the floor sander.
 Moving too quickly can result in uneven sanding, while moving too slowly can cause over-sanding in certain areas.

-See also How to make a dildo
+See also How to make your hair grow super fast overnight

 6. Overlap each pass: When moving the sander across the floor, it’s important to overlap each pass by a few inches.
 This ensures that all areas of the floor receive equal sanding and helps to avoid any visible lines or ridges.